alszczep/nhk-easier-scraper/README.md

 ## Usage

-`npm run get-article` - get the next article url - in addition to the console output, it will copy a produced link to the clipboard
+`npm run get-article [maxId] [minId]` - get the next article url - in addition to the console output, it will copy a produced link to the clipboard

+- [maxId] - optional, instead of starting with the latest article, it will start with the one with the given ID
+- [minId] - optional, will stop returning articles with ID lower than the given one

+  How to find the ID for a certain article?
+When on the article page, there is a number at the end of the URL, e.g. for `https://nhkeasier.com/story/1234/` the ID is `1234`.

 `npm run count` - print a number of articles read so far